 This on the go tic-tac-toe game is perfect for summer vacation travel, waiting in the Doctors office or at restaurants, and just a fun game for your kids to play!
 It’s not only the “game board” but it also stores the tic-tac-toe pieces in the pouch.

 - 1 piece of fabric

 - Ribbon or strips of fabric

-First you will need to cut your fabric and felt pieces to the size you desire.
+- Cut your fabric and felt pieces to the size you desire.
 Just make sure you have enough room for a tic-tac-toe board.
 When cutting out your pieces be sure to make your back (felt) piece about 3 inches taller, this piece will fold down to close the pocket.
-You don’t have to use felt, you can use fabric for both pieces or even felt for both pieces, I just liked the look and feel of the two different pieces.
-I also had less sewing to do by using felt. 🙂
+You don't have to use felt, you can use fabric for both pieces or even felt for both pieces, I just liked the look and feel of the two different pieces.

 Thanks Katie for this great on the go tic tac toe sewing tutorial!
 Hope you all love making it!